dotrosedotnet/Curdle-III/README.md

 - make use of `*args` and `**kwargs`
 - use `pad` in `curses` to allow content beyond visible border
 - implement `curses` redrawing with window resizing
-- grok and use list/dict recursion
+- grok and use list/dict comprehension
 - cleaner code babyyyy